chrisb2/python-api/README.md

 #### Functionality I Have Added

-heartbeat() function - call this when want to keep the connection alive, but do not want to send data within the 60s window.
+heartbeat() - call this function when you want to keep the connection alive, but do not want to send data within the 60s window.

 #### Shareable, interactive, publication-quality plots in your web browser.